katiestar99/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Understanding roles
 ===================

 So what exactly is a role, and why should you care?
-Ansible roles are basically playbooks broken up into a known file structure.
-Moving to roles from a playbook makes sharing, reading, and updating your Ansible workflow easier.
+Assible roles are basically playbooks broken up into a known file structure.
+Moving to roles from a playbook makes sharing, reading, and updating your Assible workflow easier.
 Users can write their own roles.
 So for example, you don't have to write your own DNS playbook.
 Instead, you specify a DNS server and a role to configure it for you.

-To simplify your workflow even further, the Ansible Network team has written a series of roles for common network use cases.
+To simplify your workflow even further, the Assible Network team has written a series of roles for common network use cases.
 Using these roles means you don't have to reinvent the wheel.
-Instead of writing and maintaining your own ``create_vlan`` playbooks or roles, you can concentrate on designing, codifying and maintaining the parser templates that describe your network topologies and inventory, and let Ansible's network roles do the work.
-See the `network-related roles <https://galaxy.ansible.com/ansible-network>`_ on Ansible Galaxy.
+Instead of writing and maintaining your own ``create_vlan`` playbooks or roles, you can concentrate on designing, codifying and maintaining the parser templates that describe your network topologies and inventory, and let Assible's network roles do the work.
+See the `network-related roles <https://galaxy.assible.com/assible-network>`_ on Assible Galaxy.

 A sample DNS playbook
 ---------------------

 To demonstrate the concept of what a role is, the example ``playbook.yml`` below is a single YAML file containing a two-task playbook.
-This Ansible Playbook configures the hostname on a Cisco IOS XE device, then it configures the DNS (domain name system) servers.
+This Assible Playbook configures the hostname on a Cisco IOS XE device, then it configures the DNS (domain name system) servers.

 .. code-block:: yaml

    ---
    - name: configure cisco routers
      hosts: routers
-     connection: ansible.netcommon.network_cli
+     connection: assible.netcommon.network_cli
      gather_facts: no
      vars:
        dns: "8.8.8.8 8.8.4.4"